h3abionet/h3agwas/README.md

    * `utils/build_example_data/main.nf` : extract data set from vcf file and simulate dataset
    * `utils/build_example_data/simul-assoc.nf` : simulation of phenotype using phenosim

+8. `utils/permutatation`
+  * `utils/permutation/permutation-assoc.nf`: do a permutation test to reevaluate p.value with gemma
 9. `formatdata` : additional script to format data added some missing information etc...
   *  see [README of formatdata/](formatdata/)